 Indigenous Regional Arts Development Fund (IRADF)

-The Indigenous Regional Arts Development Fund (IRADF), part of the Backing Indigenous Arts initiative, is a partnership between the Queensland Government, through Arts Queensland, the Torres Strait Regional Authority and sixteen Aboriginal Councils and host organisations throughout Queensland.
+The Indigenous Regional Arts Development Fund (IRADF), part of the Backing Indigenous Arts initiative, is a partnership between the Queensland Government, through Arts Queensland, the Torres Strait Regional Authority and fifteen Aboriginal Councils and host organisations throughout Queensland.

 Cultural Retention - keeping culture strong: Activities in which cultural knowledge and practice is passed on by recognised, respected leaders and peers.

 Arts Development: activities where the community and individuals are engaged in arts practice, skills development and capacity building.

 Who can apply?